Title: The Blind Leading the Blind

 The album’s not without melody, it’s just that it’s so fucking sad.
 Examples might be the chorus of ‘High Wood.
 75 Acres of Hell,’ which would almost be rousing if we didn’t know that what we’re being roused to is the ‘hell where youth and laughter go’ (Sassoon).
 There is also the inharmonious violin on ‘Passchenhell’ (listening to this again reminds me – as an aside – of what an absolute brute drummer Rusty Potoplacht is) – a track that also features the apt and powerful inclusion of Dave Ingram of Bolt Thrower (a band influence), Benediction and more.
 It is an interesting piece of trivia that Ingram was once the vocalist of the Dutch death metal band Hail of Bullets, whose material was about the Second World War.
 ‘Passchenhell’ is easily one of the record’s most moving tracks, especially as it dissolves into an acoustic ending set to the sound of sheets of falling rain and a sad wartime recording of the song ‘We’re Here Because We’re Here.’
 Did those serving really fight with the tangible feeling of purpose and sacrifice we need to believe they did?
 I don’t know.
 The song’s inclusion could well be a comment – equally, it could not.
 We are left alone with our thoughts.

 After some serious riffage as ever from Liam Fessen and Vitalis Winkelhock on the spiteful ‘Stoßtrupp’ (‘close your mouth / reload your gun / get a grip’) we arrive at ‘The Hundred Days Offensive,’ which opens with the moving monologue from ‘All Quiet on the Western Front.’
 A young German soldier stares into the face of the Frenchman he’s just killed and begs for forgiveness: “You see, when you jumped in here you were my enemy, and I was afraid of you.
 But you’re just a man like me, and I killed you.
 Forgive me, comrade.”
 Again with the understated melody that then crashes in: it might be buried deep inside concrete riffs, but it’s as powerful as a nightmare you can’t recall and leaves you inexplicably grief-stricken.
 Appropriately there is a real sense of crescendo thanks to the evocative leads – a feeling of finality – and any additional tracks after this (surely a track of the year) would be overkill.
 You surrender.
 All that’s left is ‘War Out’: Oscar Seagle’s jaunty fucking ‘Pack Up Your Troubles in Your Old Kit Bag (And Smile, Smile, Smile)’ feels like a joke after what you’ve just vicariously gone through.
 It’s the kind of irony that caused the anti-war poet Wilfred Owen to pick up his pen and write his own caustic response.
 ‘This war has begun in darkness and it will end in silence,’ wrote Evelyn Waugh in Men at Arms.
 Much more trivially, every album ends in silence – obviously – but the silence I’m left with after this album will be a lasting one that I’ll carry within me.
 The Blind Leading the Blind is not only an objectively great record, but it is mandatory listening for all who wish to make a meaningful act of remembrance.
 Classily done.
 10/10.
-Jordan.
+Grim Princess.

 10/10 Immortal classic